-Service Delivery Method (check each that applies):

-Participant-directed as specified in Appendix E

-⊠ Provider managed

 Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person

-Relative

-Legal Guardian

-Provider Specifications:

-Provider Category Provider Type Title

-Agency Licensed DD Provider

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

-Service Name: Small Group Employment Support
+Service Type: Other Service Service Name: Small Group Employment Support

 Provider Category:

 Agency

 Provider Type:

-Licensed DD Provider

-Provider Qualifications

-License (specify):

 Licensed according to NDAC 75-04-01

-Certificate (specify):

-Other Standard (specify):

-For Medical Acuity Tiers, staff are required to have a current Certified Nursing Assistant (CNA)

-certification or equivalent or higher.
+For Medical Acuity Tiers, staff are required to have a current Certified Nursing Assistant (CNA) certification or equivalent or higher.

-Verification of Provider Qualifications

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

-State Medicaid Agency, DD Section

-Frequency of Verification:

-Annually
+C-1: Summary of Services Covered (2 of 2)

-vision of Case Management Services to Waiver Participants.
-Indicate how case management is furnished to waiver ticipants (select one): - Not applicable - Case management is not furnished as a distinct activity to waiver participants. • As a waiver service defined in Appendix C-3.
+b.
+Provision of Case Management Services to Waiver Participants.
+Indicate how case management is furnished to waiver participants (select one):

+Not applicable - Case management is not furnished as a distinct activity to waiver participants.

+Applicable - Case management is furnished as a distinct activity to waiver participants.
+Check each that applies:

+As a waiver service defined in Appendix C-3.
 Do not complete item C-1-c.

 As a Medicaid state plan service under §1915(i) of the Act (HCBS as a State Plan Option).
 Complete item C-1-c.

 As a Medicaid state plan service under §1915(g)(1) of the Act (Targeted Case Management).
 Complete item C-1-c.

 As an administrative activity.
 Complete item C-1-c.

 As a primary care case management system service under a concurrent managed care authority.
-Complete item C-1-c. ivery of Case Management Services.
-Specify the entity or entities that conduct case management functions on behalf vaiver participants: DE Program Management which are under the umbrella of the Department of Health and Human Services.
-Append ix C: Participant Services FF C-2: General Service Specifications (1 of 3) No. Criminal history and/or background investigations are not required.
+Complete item C-1-c.

+c.
+Delivery of Case Management Services.
+Specify the entity or entities that conduct case management functions on behalf of waiver participants:

+DD Program Management through the Regional Human Service Centers which are under the umbrella of the Department of Human Services.

+C-2: General Service Specifications (1 of 3)

+a.
+Criminal History and/or Background Investigations.
+Specify the state's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one):

+No. Criminal history and/or background investigations are not required.

 Yes.
 Criminal history and/or background investigations are required.

 Specify: (a) the types of positions (e.g., personal assistants, attendants) for which such investigations must be conducted; (b) the scope of such investigations (e.g., state, national); and, (c) the process for ensuring that mandatory investigations have been conducted.
-State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid or the operating agency (if applicable): As provided by NDAC and DD Section policy, criminal and background checks must be conducted on all prospective employees of licensed DD provider agencies who may have direct access to individuals served.
+State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid or the operating agency (if applicable):

+As provided by NDAC and DD Division policy, criminal background checks must be conducted on all prospective employees of licensed DD provider agencies who may have direct access to individuals served.
 This includes direct care positions, administrative positions, and other support positions that have contact with individuals served.
-When prospective employees have lived in North Dakota for less than five consecutive years, a national criminal and background record check is obtained.
-When prospective employees have lived in the state for more than five years, only a state criminal and background record check is required.
-Per policy the DD Section reviews applicable records of an applicant to determine if the individual is eligible to be considered for employment by a licensed DD provider according to NDAC.
-If the offense is a direct bearing offense, the DD provider is notified that the employee cannot provide services to the DD participant Upon annual reapplication for license renewal, the applicant agency submits a listing of each current employee with any new criminal convictions, the date of the conviction, and nature of the offense.
+When prospective employees have lived in North Dakota for less than five consecutive years, a national criminal record check is obtained.
+When prospective employees have lived in the state for more than five years, only a state criminal record check is required.

+Per DD policy the Division reviews applicable records of an applicant to determine if the individual is eligible to be considered for employment by a licensed DD provider according to NDAC.
+If the offense is a direct bearing offense, the DD provider is notified that the employee cannot provide services to the DD participant.

+Upon annual reapplication for license renewal, the applicant agency submits a listing of each current employee with any new criminal convictions, the date of the conviction, and nature of the offense.

 Employees hired by families for self-directed In-Home Support services have background checks completed by the Fiscal Agent.